1. Up drown court, England:

 'c d e d c e' or 'c d c d c d'.

 The English (or Shakespearean) Sonnet (16th century) contains three quatrains, each with an independent pair of alternating rhymes.
-Both a shift and a turn (as noted in
+Both a shift and a turn (as noted in forms of the Sonnet) occur respectively before and after the third quatrain.

-the Spenserian Sonnet, the English Sonnet concludes with a rhymed couplet.
+Like the Spenserian Sonnet, the English Sonnet concludes with a rhymed couplet.
 The resulting form is: a b a b - End words of first quatrain in alternating rhyme. c d c d - End words of second quatrain in alternating rhyme. - Shift. e f e f - End words of third quatrain in alternating rhyme. - Turn. g g - Heroic couplet.

 Types of Sonnet: